aodhanlutetiae/dj/sheets2.md

 <br />
 >=COUNTA(B2:B195)

-or 'Count A' will count *all* items in a column (not just numbers).
+'Count A' will count *all* items in a column (not just numbers).
 Here it returns 194 for the number of retailers

 <br />
 >=COUNTIF(B2:B195, '*University*')

-will count any cells in which the word 'University' appears.
+'Count if' will count any cells only if the word 'University' appears.
 The * is a wildcard and means anything can appear right before or right after the word.